-The surveys will be carried out as close as practically possible to the commencement of construction in the vicinity of the property in question.
+The surveys will be carried out as close as possible to the commencement of construction.
 It is important to note that construction cannot commence until an Enforceable Railway Order is granted by An Bord Pleanála.

 Transport Infrastructure Ireland (TII) has established a panel of three independent firms of building surveyors following a formal tender process.
 The panel will be obliged to act impartially.